Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 ----------

 A GitLab commit, tag or merge request can reference several Tuleap artifacts, in different projects.
+A GitLab branch name can only reference one Tuleap artifact.

-A Tuleap artifact can reference several commits or merge requests, in different GitLab repositories.
+A Tuleap artifact can reference several commits, tags, branches or merge requests, in different GitLab repositories.

 Reference a Tuleap artifact
 '''''''''''''''''''''''''''